Bad experience with imported cheap – milling machine from China

 Also interesting are some threaded holes.
 These are often done with blunt tools, so you can not really screw out the screw once it has been screwed in.
 In addition, almost all threads are cut obliquely, and the shavings of the thread cutting are still present in the drill holes.
 Some screws hold only just as the bores are drilled too much and the thread has no depth on the flanks.
 Results of the workings of totally unskilled workers.

-Child labor in the assembly of China milling machines
+Child labour in the assembly of China milling machines

-Experiences with CHINA CNC milling machines are usually negative
+Experiences with CHINA CNC cheap milling machines are usually negative

-China milling machines often deficient to completely useless
+China CHEAP milling machines often deficient to completely useless

 Insurance won’t pay!

-Our experience with China milling machines is as follows: After we received ungrounded spotlights, HF spindles and other electrical and electronic articles (CNC control, lamps, etc.), one thing is already certain: whoever loves his life, hands off these articles.
+Our experience with cheap China milling machines is as follows: After we received ungrounded spotlights, HF spindles and other electrical and electronic articles (CNC control, lamps, etc.), one thing is already certain: whoever loves his life, hands-off these articles.
 Such a machine is NOT ONLY DANGEROUS FOR LIFE, BUT ALSO FULLY UNUSABLE.

 At the latest with this entry in a blog article, the CNC machine fan should feel warned.
 There is no potential equalization on the CNC control.
 For all who need information on potential equalization.